brightbox/docs.brightbox.com/content/reference/glossary.md

 A Zone represents an individual Brightbox datacentre location.
-Zones are physically isolated from others within the same [Region](#region), but are interconnected by diverse, redundant metro fibre links.
+Zones are physically isolated from others within the same [Region](#region), but are interconnected by diverse, redundant, low latency fibre links.

 For geographic redundancy, simply create [Cloud Servers](#cloud_server) in multiple Zones and use [Load Balancing](#load_balancer) to distribute traffic across them.